curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ---

 ### Space between things

+I believe in you.
+I hope you can too.

+[elaborate, setup transition ]

+[delete]

 Your first believer is yourself, so learn how to accurately simulate yourself.
 Train your self-awareness.
 When the time is right to change your beliefs, convert yourself.
 Simulate yourself with the new beliefs.